Needed: Damages or Repairs?

 And isn't that what we all needórepairs; that is, healing of our sin-sick soul?

 The question constantly being asked is: "If God is a God of love, why does he allow such damages or suffering in the world?"
 "Why does he allow children to starve?"
-"Why does he allow terrorism to continue?"
 "Why does God allow all the problems in the world to continue?
 When will Jesus return to take all God's children to Heaven and end all this misery here on earth at least for his children?"

 In the meantime, however, we happen to live in a broken, sin-sick world where we suffer not because God left us but because we, the human race, left God and consequently reap the results that sin produces.
 As a result, we desperately need the healing of our soul provided through the punishment, crucifixion, and death of Jesus Christ who died in our place on the cross in order to pay the penalty for our sins so that we could receive God's free pardon and the gift of eternal life.

 While we still live in this sin-sick world, we will continue to see all the pain and suffering that a sin-sick world produces.
 However, once we accept God's gift of salvation, he will heal our sin-sick soul and give us peace in the midst of this suffering world knowing that our sins are forgiven, that our soul has been healed, and that we are on our way to Heaven.